 The Door Trail is a 0.9 mile heavily trafficked out and back trail located near Interior, South Dakota that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from April until October.
+The trail is primarily used for hiking, walking, and nature trips and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash